xpavlic4/book-extracts/sports/golf/no laying up podcast.md

+# NLU Podcast, Episode 382: Scottie Scheffler
+* his 3wood is old one from nike and he uses it because 3 wood nowadays fly too long and in order to be shorter he would have to add loft
+* he uses metal spikes because of his foot action
+* Corn Ferry tour vs PGA Tour: Korn ferry is birdie show, PGA Tour is more dangerous, difficult rough, faster greens
+* why is he not winning? he is losing his shots in the beginning of the week
+* when he played with Rickie Fowler he realized people started following his flight, but after couple of holes he lost track of them
+* he played Masters with Tiger and Lowry
+* when he plays his best he has just one feeling/ swing thought
+* Jordan Spieth is very good at missing in good spots

 # NLU Podcast, Episode 381: Match 3.0 Recap & David McLay Kidd
 * PGL, golf teams, how to transfer fedex points and race to dubai points
 * what is fun about golf? hitting a golf ball over something (water) and hitting over infinitive edges (ocean)